 - Step 1.
-Configure the header in the config>test-oam>build-packet context. - Step 2.
+Configure the header in the configure test-oam build-packet context. - Step 2.
 Define the possible header types that are to be used in find-egress tests.

 Any header that needs to be used in the test packet must be created in this step.